EddieEldridge/DevQuest/README.md

 The source code can be found inside the src folder.

 # How to run the program
-The program can be run by executing isogame.jar
+The program can be run by executing DevQuest.jar

 # Documentation
 The readme.txt file details how to play the game but this is also be explained inside the game.